 5. The Mask (1994)

-It seems like The Mask is a movie that almost everyone has seen, and it's a classic also starring one of my favourite actresses, Cameron Diaz.
+It seems like The Mask is a movie that almost everyone has seen, and it's a classic also starring one of my favorite actresses, Cameron Diaz.
 Stanley Ipkiss (Carrey) finds a strange mask that completely transforms him when he puts it on.
-His persona is a cheeky, crazily dressed and oddly charming clown-like character who is completely different from Ipkiss' rather average personality.
+His persona is a cheeky, crazily dressed, and oddly charming clown-like character who is completely different from Ipkiss' rather average personality.

 I really love this movie as it's entertaining, silly, and suitable for the whole family.
 There isn't any other movie quite like it and Carrey's fun performance made the movie an instant classic.